 At Lyme Regis she berthed at the end of the small jetty sticking out from the harbour on the south side at the end of the Cobb.
 At Seaton she put her bow onto the beach.

-Loading over the bow from the beach was a tricky manoeuvre which required a fairly steeply shelving shingle beach onto which the bow could be pushed and a fairly modest tidal range.
+Loading over the bow from the beach was a tricky manoeuvre which required a fairly steeply shelving shingle beach onto which the bow could be pushed and only really worked in places with a modest tidal range.
 A kedge anchor was often dropped over the stern on the way in to steady the ship but once the bow was firmly in place the engine was put full ahead with the wash from the paddle wheels over the rudder at the stern keeping the ship steady on the beach.

-Many sea-going paddle steamer rides are weather dependent.
+All sea-going paddle steamer rides are weather dependent.
 This route calling at the Dorset and Devon beaches was particularly so as the prevailing wind is from the south west blowing straight onto the beaches from the sea and without any shelter.
-Also, the pattern of the prevailing wind is that whatever it is in the morning it is likely to be more in the afternoon so collecting passengers for the return trip in the afternoon was often more difficult than landing them in the morning.
+Also, the pattern of the prevailing SW wind is that whatever it is in the morning it is likely to be more in the afternoon so collecting passengers for the return trip was often more difficult than landing them in the morning.